martin-t/rec-wars/README.md

 - `maps/` - Maps from the original RecWar
 - `maps/extra/` - Extra maps from the official homepage
 - `maps/extra2/` - Extra maps from archive.org

+Currently the map is picked randomly by default, however, you can select one manually by using the `map` URL parameter, for example [https://martin-t.gitlab.io/gitlab-pages/rec-wars/web/?map=Castle Islands (4)](https://martin-t.gitlab.io/gitlab-pages/rec-wars/web/?map=Castle%20Islands%20(4)).

 License
 -------